Monday, December 29, 2008

 Celebration of the life of Elizabeth Leigh

 The service was at Balboa Union because the Episcopal Cathedral is getting a new roof.
-Lizzy is holding John about 29 years ago.
-Mary, her daughter, pulled together a lot of pictures which were stuck to a large bedspread downstairs in the parish hall.

 At the commendation of the body, the Bishop asked us to applaude her into heaven, like an applause for an encour.
 For the Prayers of the People, all of the members of her family got up and each one read a section.
 The service ended with the choir (Cantemus) and instruments proforming Worthy Is the Name of the Lord, from Handel´s messiah.
 Lizzy´s sisters Martha and Kate and her daughter Mary joined the choral group.
-One the left is her sister Martha and on the right Kate.

 Monday, September 15, 2008